greglank/greglank.github.io/covid.md

 In a follow-up email I also wrote a description of what I did behind the scenes to make the concert trip safer in the era of COVID-19.
 [From a sociological perspective](https://www.agjohnson.us/glad/arent-systems-just-people/), I stepped off the path of least resistance by taking COVID-19 precautions, and I needed to be vocal and visible about why.

 My follow-up email is below, lightly edited and with some updated sources.
-Enjoy!

 # Greg's COVID-19 Email

-All right, I know you all have been waiting in suspense for the Vegas Follow-Up Email.
+All right, I know you all have been waiting in suspense for the Vegas Follow-Up Email!

 I think it's important to start shifting the social norms around COVID-19 to a more open and frank discussion of what it looks like to act responsibly while engaging in the activities that we enjoy.
 If I share my U2 story without sharing the activities that happened behind the scenes to make it relatively safer, then that just gives the false impression that it's not necessary to take any steps at all.
 So let's start that frank and open discussion!

 ## TL;DR Links

 This email is long and includes a gaggle of links.
-Links are important for supporting my claims with evidence and for providing you with resources about any topic that you would like to dig into a bit more, but if you don't know where to start, here is a short list of what I consider to be the best resources.
+I included so many links because they show the evidence that lead to these claims, and they provide additional information if you would like to dig into a particular topic a bit more.
+If you'd like to learn more but don't know where to start, here is a short list of what I consider to be the best resources.
 All of these are accessible for a general audience; for more rigorous scientific studies and meta analyses, check out the rest of the email. :)

 - **Current prevalence of COVID-19 in the U.S.:** The People's CDC and their weekly [COVID-19 Weather Report](https://peoplescdc.org/weatherreports/)
 - **Overview of Long COVID effects:** The summary from Johns Hopkins Medicine: [Long COVID: Long-Term Effects of COVID-19](https://www.hopkinsmedicine.org/health/conditions-and-diseases/coronavirus/covid-long-haulers-long-term-effects-of-covid19)
 - **Long-term effects of COVID-19 on the brain:** Ziyad Al-Aly's article in *The Conversation*: [Mounting research shows that COVID-19 leaves its mark on the brain, including with significant drops in IQ scores](https://theconversation.com/mounting-research-shows-that-covid-19-leaves-its-mark-on-the-brain-including-with-significant-drops-in-iq-scores-224216)
 - **Reframing COVID-19 as a matter of public health** (instead of as an individual "choice"): Ed Yong's article in *The Atlantic*: [The Fundamental Question of the Pandemic is Shifting](https://www.theatlantic.com/health/archive/2021/06/individualism-still-spoiling-pandemic-response/619133/)
-- **Layers of protection:** The People's CDC and their [Layers of Protection](https://peoplescdc.org/2022/09/12/layers-of-protection/) page
+- **Using multiple layers of protection to prevent the spread of COVID-19:** The People's CDC and their [Layers of Protection](https://peoplescdc.org/2022/09/12/layers-of-protection/) page
 - **How masking works, why it's important, and where to find high-quality masks:** The People's CDC and their [Masking page](https://peoplescdc.org/2022/09/12/masking/)
     - Default gold standard: [3M Aura N95](https://www.amazon.com/gp/product/B095FJ36H2)
     - Convenient alternative: [Generic KF94](https://www.amazon.com/Packs-PUREMATE-Individual-Wrapped-Pattern/dp/B09HV14Q1R)